isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-hard-soil/index.md

 Whether you want to weed, dig or till your garden, greenworks corded tiller will be an ideal solution for you.
 It comes with a powerful and robust 8 Amp motor which rotates the 4, 8 inch tines.

-Thus, you can dig hard grounds and remove stubborn weeds with ease.�With the rotating tines you can achieve up to 5 inch tilling depth and 8.25 to 10 inch tilling width.
+Thus, you can dig hard grounds and remove stubborn weeds with ease.With the rotating tines you can achieve up to 5 inch tilling depth and 8.25 to 10 inch tilling width.
 Tilling depth can also be adjusted in case you are digging shallow soils.
 Greenworks gives you an environmentally-friendly way for tilling your garden since no fuel or gas is required.
 It has an easy to start mechanism which allows you to quickly get your machine to work unlike 4-cycle engines which need warming up.
 With the adjustable handle, it can be operated by individuals of any height.
 You can also fold the handle to enable convenient storage or transportation.
 Pros: